Last updated on October 6, 2022

 Mousehole is a fisherman’s village in Cornwall and is one of the most picturesque places to visit in the area.
 Mousehole is a really fun place to visit and hopefully, this short guide has inspired you to stop by next time you’re in Cornwall.

 What to See and Do in Mousehole: Mousehole Harbor is the main area to explore and is full of things to do.
-Here you can participate in water sports such as paddle boarding or kayaking.
+Here you can participate in water sports such as paddle boarding or kayaking, or even helicopter rides.
 It is a great place to visit in the summertime so you can enjoy these outdoor activities.
 There are also many nice shops nearby such as the Mousehole Shop where you can grab a souvenir.
 Up the path from the Mousehole Shop, you can take a short hike to the top and see wonderful views from above.

 Where/What to Eat and Drink in Mousehole: If you’re looking for some places to eat try the amazing crab sandwiches at the Rock Pool Cafe which overlooks a really cool sea pool.
 Another dining option is 2 Fore Street Restaurant for seafood.
 Finally, Jessies Dairy is a tea room where you can enjoy a scone and tea.